Alaska Cruise Packing List: Complete Guide and Essentials

 The Right Gear: Alaska Cruise Essentials List

-No Alaska vacation — on land or at sea — is complete without viewing and photographing some of the most beautiful places on the planet.
+No Alaska vacation on land or at sea is complete without viewing and photographing some of the most beautiful sights on the planet.
 To be prepared when you’re capturing glacial wonders from your balcony and heading ashore for excursions, your gear matters.

 Binoculars: Compact binoculars are the best binoculars for Alaska cruises, as they’re easy to pack and allow you to spot wildlife, like whales in Icy Strait Point, from a safe distance.

-Daypack: Waterproof and lightweight, perfect for carrying essentials ashore.
+Daypack: Choose something waterproof and lightweight, perfect for carrying essentials ashore.

 Water bottle: Staying hydrated during hikes and walking tours is key.
 Maybe a snack or two as well, to keep you energized for exploration.